Thursdays at 1pm: 855KHz on the AM dial, 3CR on your digital radio or streaming on https://www.3cr.org.au/streaming.

 Week 3 - Alcoholics Anonymous.
 If you’re having trouble with alcohol and think that AA could help you then phone 1300 222 222 or see their website aa.org.au

-Week 5 - Various.
-Currently we have included Overeaters Anonymous, Food Addicts in Recovery Anonymous and Residents for Victoria Street Drug Solutions (refer below for more details).
+Week 4 - Various.
+We also include Overeaters Anonymous, Narcotics Anonymous, Underearners Anonymous and Food Addicts in Recovery Anonymous at various times (refer below for more details).

 Additional support and resources:

 Nar-Anon Family Groups are self-help support groups for families and friends of compulsive drug users.
 You can contact them on 02 8004 1214 or through their website

 Food Addicts in Recovery Anonymous.
 If you’re experiencing difficulties in life as a result of your relationship to food and eating then Food Addicts in Recovery Anonymous could help you.
 Give them a call on 1800 717 446, email them at email@example.com or see their website foodaddicts.org.